destink/Kickstarter-Analysis--Challenge1-/README.md

 ![Outcome_vs_Goals](https://user-images.githubusercontent.com/95573310/146690296-abb28b30-eacb-4735-aaf4-158b8ff6630e.png)

 ### Challenges and Difficulties Encountered
-When writing the SUMIFS formula for the "outcomes based on goals" sheet I had to look up what I was doing wrong and found out that I needed parentheses aound the number when hardcoded in to the formual.
+When writing the SUMIFS formula for the "outcomes based on goals" sheet I had to look up what I was doing wrong and found out that I needed parentheses around the number when hardcoded in to the formual.
 I then tried to format cells A2-A13 in way that I could use that cell in the SUMIFS formula but realized I would have to create at least one more column to include one of the two goal thresholds.
 ## Results
-Analyzing the results of these two tables and the data set it seems that the ideal crowdfunding project would be created in May and would have a relatively small financial goal to ensure a higher success rate.
+Analyzing the results of these two tables and the data set, which contains information from 2009 - 2017, it seems that the ideal crowdfunding project would be created in May and would have a relatively small financial goal to ensure a higher success rate.
 Logically this make sense as ususally the higher the financial obligations are to create a business plan the higher the risk.